AppleBreak1/Z390-Designare-Customac/README.md

 - Boot time from Apple logo to desktop: 20 sec.

-- Working Mac OS: High Sierra ~ macOS Ventura 13.0
+- Working Mac OS: Sierra ~ macOS Ventura 13.0

-Note 1: Config.plist changes for High Sierra ~ Catalina
+Note 1: Config.plist changes for Sierra(10.12.6) ~ Catalina

     - SecureBootModel -> Disabled
     - UEFI -> APFS -> MinDate and MinVersion -> -1

-Note 2: For High Sierra, it is necessary to change SMBIOS to iMac18,3
+Note 2: For Sierra(10.12.6) and High Sierra(10.13.6), it is necessary to change SMBIOS to iMac18,3

-    - DeviceProperty -> AAPL,ig-platform-id -> 03001259 (For iGPU acceleration in High Sierra only)
+    - DeviceProperty -> AAPL,ig-platform-id -> 03001259 (For iGPU acceleration)
+                                            -> 00001259 (To drive a display

+                     -> rps-control instead of igfxfw (For Sierra Only)

+    - Boot-args -> -disableigfxfirmware (For Sierra only.
+This prevents firmware load)

 # Not Working

 - DRM in Safari and TV+ (For workaround, force AMD GPU Enc/Dec)